mrkindy/EgyptianEInvoice/README.md

 </script>
 ```
 ## Integrate with eSign token
-I have developed a small tool that you can use to sign invoices through WebSocket before send it to EAT, you can find this tool on[Egyptian Tax EInvoice HttpSignature](https://github.com/mrkindy/ETAHttpSignature)
+I have developed a small tool that you can use to sign invoices through WebSocket before send it to EAT, you can find this tool on [Egyptian Tax EInvoice HttpSignature](https://github.com/mrkindy/ETAInvoiceHttpSignature)

 ## Contributing